QilinGu/udacity_ml/projects/capstone/README.md

 our observation that crashes often happen in clusters upon recovery, delivering many short games.
 The "smarter" agent was able to keep many games going much longer, into the thousands of frames.
 The learning was achieved after an initial plateau.
 We found that, indeed, the deeper models performed better than the shallow, 2-layer models.
-This pedagogical example, however, has poor information and weak controls.

 ## V. Conclusion